neuralmagic/deepsparse/docs/use-cases/general/scheduler.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# How to use the scheduler across engine, pipeline, server
+# How to Use Scheduler With DeepSparse
 In DeepSparse the scheduler determines the Engine's execution strategy.
 A scheduler ensures that cores are kept busy as long as there is work to do.

 For most synchronous cases, the default `single_stream` is recommended.